+Berkeley's world, while not a material world, is not a world of imagination.
+It is a real world of real ideas.
 The drawback for Berkeley is that we are left with only our mental states.
 Berkeley's world is purely psychological.

-The big question for Berkeley is whether we can transcend our mental states to refer to, or understand, a world external to us, even if it is not a physical world.
+The big question for Berkeley is whether we can transcend our own mental states to refer to, or understand, a world external to us, even if it is not a physical world.
+The solipsistic picture of Descartes returns.